-He sketched me a bow in response and gave me a small, kind smile as I passed through the threshold, Adnan at my back.
+He sketched me a bow in response and gave me a small, kind smile as I passed through the threshold.
 I would regret suspecting him if there wasn’t a need to suspect everyone.

 I took a reflexive step back before Haydar’s form became recognizable.
 Thank goodness Harriet wasn’t with me.
 If she had shrieked at the sight of him, she might have spooked me into doing the same, and I would have felt terrible afterward.

 Haydar didn’t bother bowing or addressing me as “Your Grace” anymore.
 He’d dropped all pretenses of giving a damn about my nobility.
 Instead, he stopped just in front of me and shot a wary glance toward the carriage.